FMZennaro/fmzennaro.github.io/_pages/supervision.md

 MSc Revision
 -----
+* T.S.
+Auren, *Approximating a combinatorial problem with reinforcement learning and a physics engine*, MSc dissertation at the University of Oslo, 2025
 * M. Binner, *Analyzing indirect object identification circuits in TinyStories-8M*, MSc dissertation at the University of Bergen, 2024
 * A.S.
 Alfnes, *Fine-Tuning Large Language Models: Assessing Memorization and Redaction of Personally Identifiable Information*, MSc dissertation at the BI Oslo, 2024
 * C.G.
 Devis, *Stem cell identification via RNA sequencing in breast cancer*, MSc dissertation at the University of Bergen, 2024